Amended, Board of Trustees July 15, 2025

 Statement on Minor Access

-- The board acknowledges that the responsibility for monitoring a minor’s access to all library items and resources rests with the minor’s parent or legal guardian.
+- The Board acknowledges that the responsibility for monitoring a minor’s access to all library items and resources rests with the minor’s parent or legal guardian.

 Withdrawal of Library Items and Resources from the System and the Library Collection